 Extremely Awesome Exterior

 Last, by certainly not least, is the exterior of the home.
-As we saw in the first few images, the home was painted in a calm cream and surrounded in overgrown vegetation.
+As we saw in the first few images, the home was painted in a calm cream and surrounded by overgrown vegetation.
 The brush was cleaned up and the entire property got a couple coats of paint.
 The finished look is certainly indicative of the beach!

-Here’s the home during it’s exterior transformation:
+Here’s the home during its exterior transformation:

 And after the home was painted and the skirting was installed:

-Here’s a few other photos I found from “Tales from a Sears Home.”
+Here are a few other photos I found from “Tales from a Sears Home.”
 It’s obvious this couple is very talented in photography, collecting neat stuff like cameras and mobile homes, and remodeling those mobile homes.

 The vintage camera collection on display in the couple’s Sears kit home: